tappeddev/injector/README.md

-# injector
+# Injector

-The Dependency Injection is more a simple service locator but provides basic functionality.
+We have been using this injector in all our projects for quite a while now.
+It does not replace a complex dependency injection framework like Dagger, but it provides the basics that most apps need.
+Feature requests are welcomed !

+Internally the injector is a singleton that stores instances and builders in a Map.

 Use `registerDependency<Type>()` to register the dependency.
-    This takes a function that gives you an instance of the injector.
-That way you are able to get other dependency required by your registered dependency.
+Never ever try to register or get dependencies without the generic type!
+Dart allows it, but we don't ;)

+All instances are lazy loaded, meaning that at the time you request the dependency the instance is created.
+Therefore you are registering a builder function that hands you a injector that you HAVE TO USE when getting child dependencies.

 Get your dependency using `getDependency<Type>()`.

-    __Never ever try to register or get dependencies without the generic type!
-Dart allows it, but we don't ;)__

 ## Usage